BigJk/snd-docs/docs/templating/generator.md

 An example would be a list of Monsters or Magic Items.
 Any data source that you want to link to this generator can be selected here.

-## Pass Entries to Javascript
+The sources are available in the template via the `sources` variable.
+It's important to know that this is a list of the source ids.

-If you enabled this option in the Information tab the entries of all the data sources will be available as a javascript array called `entries` inside of the Print Template.
+If you want to fetch the data of a source you can use the `source` filter.
+Check the **Tips & Tricks** section below for more information.

 ## Config